department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans.md

 layout: page-breadcrumbs.html
 template: detail-page
 title: Home Loans | Veterans Affairs
-heading: Home Loans for Veterans, service members, and survivors
+heading: Home loans for Veterans, service members, and survivors
 display_title: VA-Backed Home Loans
 description: Find out if you're eligible and how to apply for VA direct and VA-backed home loans for Veterans, service members, and survivors.
 You may be eligible for Veterans home loan programs to help you buy, build, repair, or refinance a home.
 keywords: veterans home loans